Build user generated content that matters for your store

 (2) Best practices for displaying customer reviews

-The survey conducted by BrightLocal tells us how shoppers consume customer reviews and its impact on their purchase behavior.
-The graph below shows the effect of quantity of customer reviews:
+The survey conducted by BrightLocal tells us how shoppers consume customer reviews and their impact on their purchase behavior.
+The graph below shows the effect of the number of customer reviews:

 Ecommerce stores would benefit by drawing up a strategy to consistently collect customer reviews.